Author | Entrepreneur | Educator

 POWER OF SISTERHOOD

-RESISTANCE & REVOLUTION
+RESISTENCE & REVOLUTION

-TEN COMMANDMENTS FOR WOMEN ™
+TEN COMMANDMENTS FOR WOMEN™ EMPOWERMENT GUIDE

 This unique women’s empowerment guide is designed to support women as they develop their non-negotiable and uncompromising core principles.
 There are so many rules which were not created by or for women; nevertheless, we comply without asking questions.
 It is time we break the cycle and create our own guidelines and core values.
 Are you ready to be emancipated from the imposed principles of others?